-Rest your shoulder and elbow on a rolled up towel or small pillow when lying down.
+Rest your shoulder and elbow on a rolled up towel or small pillow when lying down to keep your arm and hand at the same level as your body.
 This helps prevent damage to your shoulder from the stretching of the muscles or tendons.
 You will need to keep doing this for 6 to 8 weeks after your surgery, even when wearing a sling.

 Your surgeon or physical therapist may teach you pendulum exercises to do at home for 4 to 6 weeks.
 To do these exercises:

 - Lean over and support your weight with your good arm on a counter or table.